You’re probably looking at this headline and saying, “Kris McPeak, you are nuts. Getting laid off sucks.”

 I had finished setting up that space and recycled all my boxes.
 This was seriously the most devastating thing ever.

-Can you appreciate now why I saved this Laid Off Story for the latter portion of the blog?
+Seriously, can you appreciate now why I saved this Laid Off Story for the latter portion of the blog?

 In my very youthful age of 35-ish, I really was acting like a baby.
 However, now that I can look back on it all (I was actually able to look back on it all after about ten days), I see once again how this layoff was a blessing.